JRR3/toomanycells/README.md

 ```
 sudo chmod 666 /var/run/docker.sock
 ```
-to let Docker read and write to that folder.
+to let Docker read and write to that location.

 11. Now clone the repository
    ```
    git clone https://github.com/schwartzlab-methods/too-many-cells-interactive.git
    ```
-   and store the path to that folder in a variable, for example `path_to_tmc_interactive`.
+   and store the path to the `too-many-cells-interactive` folder in a variable, for example `path_to_tmc_interactive`.
 Also, you will need to identify a column in your `AnnData.obs` data frame that has the labels for the cells.
 Let's assume that the column name is stored in the variable `cell_annotations`.
 Lastly, you can provide a port number to host your visualization, for instance `port_id=1234`.
 Then, you can call the function
    ```
    tmc_obj.visualize_with_tmc_interactive(
             path_to_tmc_interactive,
             cell_annotations,
             port_id)
    ```
-   In my case it took a little less than 3 minutes to load the app with ~90K cells (observations) and ~30K genes (features).
+   In my case it took a little less than 3 minutes to load the app with ~90K cells (observations).
    ![Visualization example](https://github.com/JRR3/toomanycells/blob/main/tests/example_1.png)